 It works like this:

-With only a limited number of ways to break the country into geo-regions you also can’t get very granular with your results.
+With only a limited number of ways to break the country into geo-regions, you also can’t get very granular with your results.
 Geo-testing may be fantastic at telling you whether your TV campaign drove sales, but you can’t expect to use it to split test 100 different ad variations.
-As a result geo-testing has claimed the high ground of testing the incrementality of individual channels (or teasing out interactions between channels), but it can’t be used for determining what works on a tactical level.
-You can of course break each country into smaller and smaller regions, for example at the DMA or zip code level, but that increases noise in the data, which requires a stronger effect or longer test runtime to validate.
+As a result, geo-testing has claimed the high ground of testing the incrementality of individual channels (or teasing out interactions between channels), but it generally can’t be used for determining what works on a tactical level.
+You can of course break each country into smaller and smaller regions, for example at the DMA or zip code level, but that can bring its own problems depending on the amount of noise in the data and the operational overhead of managing so many different geographies.

-Geo-testing is often costly since it’s both complex and broad.
+GeoLift experiments are often costly since they’re both complex and broad.
 Data scientists are expensive, and you often need them to set up the test and interpret the results.
 Additionally, there’s often a lot of manual overhead to actually running the test (you have to buy media in all of the different geographies!).
 Finally, there’s the actual cost of running the test itself: turning off an ad channel for several weeks means you lose sales in those regions you otherwise would have made.
 Good luck making your quarter!
-There has been innovation in the area, and modern vendors like Measured are starting to automate and abstract away some of these complexities for certain channels, but these costs are still very real they still need to be considered.

 Common Issues with Geo-testing

-Geo-testing has more limitations than many people realize.
-It’s called geo-testing, and therefore gets a favorable comparison to A/B Testing, or Randomized Controlled Trials, which is the gold standard in the hierarchy of evidence.
+GeoLift experimentation has more limitations than many people realize.
+They are experiments and therefore get a favorable comparison to A/B Testing, or Randomized Controlled Trials, which is the gold standard in the hierarchy of evidence.
 People know about “double blind” experiments from the field of medicine, and are usually aware that randomized control and test groups are the only way to truly establish causality.

-However geo-testing is not a Randomized Controlled Trial: it’s an aggregate experiment analyzed using statistics, closer to Causal Inference and Marketing Mix Modeling than the A/B test you run on your website.
-It could be called geo-modeling instead of geo-testing!
+However, it’s important to realize that GeoLift experiments are generally more limited than individual-level experiments like an A/B test you run on your website.
+It could be called GeoLift modeling instead of GeoLift experimentation!
 There is a ‘treatment’, but individuals are not being split cleanly into buckets: you can’t guarantee that the treatment (spending money on advertising) only had an effect in your Test regions, or that your results would be the same if you scaled the campaigns nationally.
-There have been advances in geo-testing in recent years, but they’re advances in modeling: for example Meta’s GeoLift library’s ability to create an “artificial lookalike” of regions that have incomparable demographics, like in their example of the State of California.
+There have been advances in GeoLift experimentation in recent years, but they’re advances in modeling: for example Meta’s GeoLift library uses an “augmented synthetic control” method to design and analyze experiments.

 These are valid techniques, and they are the closest thing you can get to a real randomized controlled test for some channels.
-Causal Inference techniques such as those used by geo-testing even won the Nobel Prize in recent years: they’re a powerful tool that are being applied by scientists across many disciplines, not just marketing.
-However it’s important to distinguish this from individual-level split-testing: we’re estimating the likelihood that one thing (advertising) caused another (revenue), not actually proving it without a doubt.
+Causal Inference techniques such as those used for doing GeoLift experiments even won the Nobel Prize in recent years: they’re powerful tools that are being applied by scientists across many disciplines, not just marketing.
 These techniques certainly sit higher in the hierarchy of evidence than most others, but they’re not foolproof.

 In the following sections we’ll explore a few of these limitations.